 If you're like most people, you have your cell phone with you at all times.
-However, there are certain situations when you should turn it off or put it on silent.
+It's become an essential accessory that you probably feel lost without.

-Q&A About Cell Phones at the Table
+Etiquette at the Table

-Remember that there is a time and place for cell phone conversations.
+Remember that there is a time and a place for cell phone conversations.
 The dinner table isn't the place for your cell phone.
 If you are dining, whether it's at home, at a friend's home, or at a restaurant, you should definitely silence your cell phone.

 Answering and holding a conversation during dinner or at the dining table is considered rude behavior.
-The message you send by talking on the phone during dinner is that this call or person calling is more important to you than those with whom you are dining.
+The message you send by talking on the phone or texting during dinner is that this conversation or person calling is more important to you than those with whom you are dining.
 Take a little time off and just relax and enjoy dining with family and/or friends without interruptions.

 There may be certain times that it's acceptable to have your cell phone on at the table, but you need to always put your companions first.
-If you are eating alone, enjoy your phone as much as you want to as long as you don't sound gross to the person you're chatting with.
+If you are eating alone and at home, enjoy your phone as much as you want to as long as you don't sound gross to the person you're chatting with.
 Don't smack or make slurping sounds.

-When you talk on your cell phone in front of others, they only hear one side of the conversation, and this can come across as rude as whispering.
+When you talk on your cell phone in front of others, they only hear one side of the conversation and this can come across as rude as whispering.
 It creates discomfort and confusion in the people who are physically in your presence.
 If you must answer it, let the person know you are busy and you'll call them back.

 Remember that it isn't polite to talk with your mouths full.
 You also don't want to disrupt others if you are at a restaurant.
 And never expect your server to wait while you finish your phone conversation.

 It's also rude to text on your cell phone at the dinner table.
-You're still engaging in a conversation with someone who isn't there, while ignoring those who are dining with you.
+You're still engaging in a conversation with someone who isn't there while ignoring those who are dining with you.
 If you're in the middle of a text conversation, let the person know you'll resume your "conversation" later and give your attention to your fellow diners.

 Some people enjoy having their pictures taken with people they eat with.
 If everyone at the table agrees, take a few pictures with your cell phone, but don't have a long photo session during dinner.
 Do it before the food arrives or after everyone is finished.
 Your server may offer to snap a photo, but don't get upset if he or she is too busy to stop working to take your picture.

 Posting on Social Media